missreya/nyancat-fitbit/README.md

 This clock is design for Fitbit Sense and Versa 3 so other versions are not compatible.

 ### Features

 - Clock and date display
 - Nyan Cat forever!
-- Dark Mode Setting: option to change to a black background for dark mode inclined users
+- Dark Mode Setting: option to change to a black background for dark mode inclined users (must go to Settings in Fitbit app)
 ### Features In Work

 - Goal Counters (Heart Rate, Steps, Calories, Distance) on display on active face with Settings to turn on or off